| Title: | Simularia Tools for the Analysis of Air Pollution Data |

 Use |

-function imports data from an
+The importADSOBIN() function imports data from an ADSO/BIN binary file.

-For more information on the active python
+For more information on the active python installation, check the

 documentation of reticulate.

-In standard use, importADSOBIN()
+In standard use, importADSOBIN() returns a data frame with

-columns.
+(X, Y, Z) columns.
 Column Z contains the values of the requested variable.

-option is set, it returns a RasterLayer object.
+If the raster.object option is set, it returns a RasterLayer object.

-, importSurferGrd()
+importRaster(), importSurferGrd()

-## Not run: # Read ground level (slice = 1) value of variable M001S001. pm10 <- importADSOBIN(file = "average_2018.bin", variable = "M001S001", slice = 1) # Read deadline 12 of the second vertical level of temperature: temperature <- importADSOBIN(file = "swift_surfpro_01-10_01_2018", variable = "TEMPK", slice = 2, deadline = 12) # Read varibale M001S001 at ground level, at given date and time, # and print basic information: nox <- importADSOBIN(file = "conc_01-10_07_2018", variable = "M001S001", slice = 1, deadline = "2018/07/02 12:00", verbose = TRUE) ## End(Not run)
+## Not run: # Read ground level (slice = 1) value of variable M001S001. pm10 <- importADSOBIN( file = "average_2018.bin", variable = "M001S001", slice = 1 ) # Read deadline 12 of the second vertical level of temperature: temperature <- importADSOBIN( file = "swift_surfpro_01-10_01_2018", variable = "TEMPK", slice = 2, deadline = 12 ) # Read variable M001S001 at ground level, at given date and time, # and print basic information: nox <- importADSOBIN( file = "conc_01-10_07_2018", variable = "M001S001", slice = 1, deadline = "2018/07/02 12:00", verbose = TRUE ) ## End(Not run)## Not run: # Read ground level (slice = 1) value of variable M001S001. pm10 <- importADSOBIN( file = "average_2018.bin", variable = "M001S001", slice = 1 ) # Read deadline 12 of the second vertical level of temperature: temperature <- importADSOBIN( file = "swift_surfpro_01-10_01_2018", variable = "TEMPK", slice = 2, deadline = 12 ) # Read variable M001S001 at ground level, at given date and time, # and print basic information: nox <- importADSOBIN( file = "conc_01-10_07_2018", variable = "M001S001", slice = 1, deadline = "2018/07/02 12:00", verbose = TRUE ) ## End(Not run)

-importRaster( file = file.choose(), k = 1, kz = 1, dx = 0, dy = 0, destaggering = FALSE, variable = NULL, verbose = FALSE )
+importRaster( file = file.choose(), k = 1, kz = 1, dx = 0, dy = 0, destaggering = FALSE, variable = NULL, verbose = FALSE )importRaster( file = file.choose(), k = 1, kz = 1, dx = 0, dy = 0, destaggering = FALSE, variable = NULL, verbose = FALSE )

 file |